GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Observations and Data Reduction

-For both the \texttt{ExoTiC-JEDI} and \texttt{Eureka!} data sets, we generated white and spectroscopic light curves at native resolution from our 1D spectra using Stage 4 of the \texttt{Eureka!} pipeline.
+For both the \texttt{ExoTiC-JEDI} and \texttt{Eureka!} data sets, we generated white and spectroscopic light curves at native resolution from our 1D spectra using Stage 4 of the \texttt{Eureka!} pipeline (see \hyperref[app:spotconfig]{Appendix \ref*{app:spotconfig}}).
 The light curves were extracted for columns $30-491$ ($\sim0.520-5.579$~\textmu{}m).
 The white light curves were generated by integrating over all wavelengths and both pipelines reveal a $\sim6\%$ transit with spot-crossing events in each transit (see \autoref{fig:wlc}).
-The recovered transit depth was shallower than the value derived with ground-based photometry from \cite{kanodia_toi-5205b_2023} and we attributed this discrepancy to uncorrected trends in the ground-based photometry due to the limited baseline and suboptimal observing conditions on those nights (see \autoref{app:depthdiff} for more details).
+The recovered transit depth was $\sim1\%$ shallower than the value derived using ground-based photometry from \cite{kanodia_toi-5205b_2023} and we attributed this discrepancy to uncorrected trends in the ground-based photometry given the limited baseline and suboptimal observing conditions on those nights (see \autoref{app:depthdiff} for more details).